Home > Departments > Psychology > Decolonizing Psychology Conference

 Lead Coordinator: Dr. Beverly Gordon, Chair of the Psychology Department

-Committee: Kim Graham, Marcille Sewell, Raquel Farmer, Beverly Gordon, Mary Jenson, Sarai Bolan, Samara Benjamin, Jamisha Baynard, Tamara Bobbery, David Allen
+Committee: Kim Graham, Marcille Sewell, Raquel Farmer, Beverly Gordon, Mary Jenson, Sarai Bolan, Samara Benjamin, Jamisha Baynard, Tamara Bobbery, David Adams

 Purpose of the Program: Educational, Outreach, Student-focused, Research-focused, Cultural